 While shelters and rescue facilities would like to house every homeless pet, this is often impractical and impossible due to a lack of resources or space.
-Dogs that would otherwise be euthanized due to lack of space can be saved through caring people who are willing to open their home and hearts to a shelter pet in need.
+In some cases, dogs who would otherwise be euthanized due to lack of space can be saved through caring people who are willing to open their home and hearts to a shelter pet in need.

 Foster homes are a great solution for dogs with kennel stress or other special needs.
-Whelping mothers, young puppies, and senior dogs are especially vulnerable to the shelter environment and need a quiet place to raise young, grow, and age peacefully until the right forever home can be found.
-If you choose to become a foster provider, you give these dogs a chance at life, and save them from the fate so many others suffer – euthanization while awaiting a forever home.
+Pregnant mothers, young puppies, and senior dogs may be more vulnerable to the shelter environment and need a quiet place to raise young, grow, and age peacefully until the right forever home can be found.
+If you choose to become a foster provider, you give these dogs a the environment and extra care they may need as they wait for their forever home.

 How Do I Become A Foster Care Provider?

 So you’ve decided you want to become a pet foster parent.
 Great!
-Providing foster care for dogs will certainly be a rewarding experience, but will just as likely be emotionally challenging.
-Sending a successful foster to his forever home is bittersweet – you are saying goodbye to a friend, which hurts, but are also sending him on to the greatest adventure of his life – a place where he will be cherished and loved until he goes to a forever home.
+Providing foster care for dogs will certainly be a rewarding experience.
+Sending a successful foster to his forever home is bittersweet – you are saying goodbye to a friend, which can sometimes be hard, but you are also sending him on to the greatest adventure of his life – a place where he will be cherished and loved in a forever home!

-The first step will be visiting www.petfinder.com to find rescue organizations near you.
-If you have a favorite breed and are willing to branch out geographically, the site will be able to refer you to a number of breed-specific rescues (which may or may not allow mixed breeds).
-You can also find toy breed rescues, giant breed rescues, and organizations which focus specifically on senior, special needs, or puppy adoption and fostering.
+The first step will be visiting www.petfinder.com to find an animal shelter or rescue group near you.
+If you have a favorite breed or are willing to branch out geographically, the site will be able to refer you to a number of breed-specific rescues.
+You can also find many other different adoption organizations who help senior, special needs, or different animal types.

-When you’ve found a few that interest you, contact them requesting an application for fostering.
+When you’ve found an organization or pet who interests you, contact them requesting an application for fostering.
 Review the application carefully.
 If you have questions, ask!
 Who pays for the vet bills?
 Who is financially responsible for the dog’s food, microchip, leashes, crate, etc.?
-Are there organization-wide meetings?
-If so, when and how often do they occur?
-Where will the dog be introduced to prospective adopters and how much liberty do you have in scheduling these meetings?
+Where will the dog be introduced to prospective adopters and what are your responsibilities?
 Are you responsible for training the dog and if so, to what level?

-Some rescues require foster parents with fenced-in yards.
+Some adoption groups may require foster parents with fenced-in yards.
 For certain dogs, a foster parent who is home all day may be required, or a home without cats or children.

-The rescue organization will likely require personal and veterinary references along with a printed application and one or more telephone or in-person interviews.
+The shelter or rescue group may require a veterinary reference and/or a printed application and one or more telephone or in-person interviews.

 If You Already Have A Pet

-Communicable diseases from the shelter environment could be carried into your own home where your pets may be infected.
+Communicable diseases from the shelter environment could be carried into your own home.
 Talk to your vet about recommended quarantine periods for new foster pets, to keep your own pets safe!

 Know Your Limits

-Does your homeowners insurance or city have any breed restrictions?
+Does your homeowners insurance or city have any breed or weight restrictions?
 Do you have time to devote to a foster pet while giving your own pets the attention and care they need?

 What kind of behavior problems are you comfortable dealing with – counter surfing, pulling on leash, jumping when greeting, inappropriate elimination, separation anxiety, barking, reactivity?
-Don’t accept a foster with behavior problems beyond your experience and knowledge, unless you are willing to consult with a qualified trainer.
+Don’t accept a foster who may need help beyond your experience and knowledge, unless you are willing to consult with a qualified trainer.

-What kind of health problems are you willing to deal with?
-Medicating the dog frequently?
+What kind of health considerations might you be willing to accommodate?
+Providing medication?
 Incontinence?
 Digestive disorders?
 Special dietary needs?
-What about a dog with a wheelchair?

-Are you willing to provide the husbandry needed to keep this dog well-groomed and sanitary?
-Do you require a foster dog that is safe around small children or animals?
+Do you require a foster dog who is comfortable around small children or other animals?

 Again, congratulations on your decision to start fostering.
 Let’s review the steps:

-- Check petfinder.com to find rescues near you.
+- Check petfinder.com to find shelters and rescue groups near you.